EavesGroup/Manual/_posts/programs/2023-02-01-VASP_tips-tricks.md

 #### killed by signal: 9

 This error message means that your calculation requires more memory than is available on the number of nodes you are using.

+#### Out of memory (oom) killed

+Aside from just chucking more cores at the problem, the VASP wiki offers the following advice (here)[https://www.vasp.at/wiki/index.php/Not_enough_memory] to reduce memory requirements.
+Note that these options typically result in the calculation taking longer as the tradeoff and therefore aren't ideal if you are already up against walltime limits.

+- Increase NCORE (reduce NPAR) to treat fewer bands in parallel and reduce storage requirements per core for the storage of non-local projectors.
+- Set `LREAL = Auto` to evaluate the projection operators in real-space instead of reciprocal space
+- Decrease KPAR to treat fewer k-points in parallel. `KPAR = 1` will result in the smallest memory footprint per core, but will reduce parallelization efficiency.
+- Switch the symmetrization scheme to `ISYM = 2`
+- Ensure you're using scaLAPACK that allows for the `NBANDS x NBANDS` matrix to be distributed over all cores handling one k-point.
+Note that this won't be useful if you have reduced `KPAR` down to 1.
+- Finally, note the reported memory per core reported in the OUTCAR.
+You can search for the phrase "VASP MPI-rank" to find the correct line.
+This reports how the memory demand is distributed and how memory storage could perhaps be reduced more.